Be inspired. Lessons from the life of Maryam, mother of Jesus

 The Prophet (peace be upon him) said: “The chief of the women of paradise are four: Maryam, the daughter of Imran, Fatima, the daughter of the Messenger of Allah, Khadija the daughter of Khuwaylid, and Asiya”.
 (Ahmad and Al-Hakim.
 Good Hadith).

 There are undoubtedly many lessons we can learn from her life.
-What makes her incredibly special?
+What makes her so incredibly special?
 And how can we navigate the adversities of our own life through her example?

-The way in which she handled her unique destiny, reality and faced her extraordinary challenges contain inspirational lessons for us today.
+The way in which she handled her unique destiny, reality, and faced her extraordinary challenges contain inspirational lessons for us today.

-She is the only woman who is mentioned by name in the Quran and indeed has a chapter dedicated to her.
+She is the only woman who is mentioned by name in the Quran, and indeed has a chapter dedicated to her.
 Even the mother of Prophet Muhammad (peace be on him) is not mentioned.

 Allah did choose Adam and Noah, the family of Abraham, and the family of ‘Imran above all people (3:33)

 Allah Almighty mentioned her family as specially chosen.
 Her father, ‘Imran was the Chief of the Rabbis in Jerusalem and very righteous.
 Her mother was also very devout and respected.
 In addition, her uncle Zakariya, who became her guardian, was a prophet, and his wife – Maryam’s maternal aunt too – was pious, so Maryam was born into a highly spiritual and knowledgeable family.